-A Notary is a qualified lawyer appointed by the Court of Faculties of the Archbishop of Canterbury to hold a unique public office.
-They are often lawyers who have the internationally recognised power and authority to consider, authenticate and certify documents for use abroad.
-They are also authorised to practise law generally with the exception of conducting court proceedings.
-A notary is bound by stringent practice rules and regulated by the Faculty Office of the Archbishop of Canterbury.
+Notaries are lawyers who have internationally recognised power and authority to consider, authenticate and certify documents for use abroad.
+They are also authorised to practise law generally, with the exception of conducting court proceedings (in their capacity as a Notary).
+A Notary is bound by stringent practice rules, and regulated by the Faculty Office of the Archbishop of Canterbury.

-- Drafting, reviewing and explaining legal documents for international use.
+- Drafting, reviewing and explaining legal documents for use overseas.

-- Certifying documents for example birth, death and marriage certificates, copy passport pages, academic qualifications, documents supporting adoption applications from abroad.
+- For example: birth, death and marriage certificates, copies of passport pages, academic qualifications, and documents supporting adoption applications from overseas.

 - Statutory Declarations and Affidavits.

 - These can vary from documents that an institute such as a bank or a government body abroad may require you to swear or affirm in relation to a wide set of circumstances, these can include matters of name discrepancy, bank loan related matters, court proceedings abroad are some of the examples where such documents may need to be notarised.

 - Child Travel Consent Forms

 - If your child is travelling abroad, the airline or destination country may require the carer (or single parent) to hold consent of both parents for such travel, by way of a Notary .

 - These can include Acknowledgments, Warranty Deeds and other Real Estate-related documents.